Zaechus/artix-installer/README.md

 ## Usage

-1. Boot into the Artix live disk
+1. Boot into the Artix live disk (the login and password are both `artix`).
 2. Connect to the internet.
 Ethernet is setup automatically, and wifi is done with something like:
 ```
 sudo rfkill unblock wifi